wp-plugins/igit-related-posts-with-thumb-images-after-posts/Readme.txt

 = How can i Change look and feel of widget? <br />
 - To Change look and feel and any customization Contact Me here http://www.hackingethics.com/blog/contact-me/.<br />

+= How this plugin fetch/get image from post? <br />
+- To show image in relted post, this plugin first trying to fetch featured image, if featured image not exists in post, then it scans post content and fetch first image from post content and show it, If it doesn't find image in content too, then it will show no image placeholer image.<br />

+= My images are not showing in related posts,What should I do? <br />
+- You should check that cache folder in plugin folder have 755 permission rights, Timthumb should have 644 permission rights.
+If it is still not working then you should ask to your hosting to unblock timthumb script for your server/domain.<br />

 *NOTE: If you have any other queries or problems regarding the plugin please contact us at: - http://www.hackingethics.com/blog/contact-me/

 == Changelog ==
+= 4.5 =
+- Removed inline CSS.
+- Exclude category was not working properly,issue solved.
+- Change in code to make plugin properly compatible with Wordpress latest version.
+- Change in default look and feel.
+- Make dynamic height for related posts on front end proportional to thumb image height.

 = 4.4 =
 - Timthumb latest version update,Remove spaces from top and bottom of each file, deleted 2 unnecessary files.